m3g/CellListMap.jl/docs/src/index.md

     end
 end
 ```
 where `N` is the number of particles.

-Alternatively, if the interaction is between two disjoint sets of particles, the loop is
+Alternatively, if the interaction is between two disjoint sets of particles, the naive loop is
 ```julia
 for i in 1:N
     for j in 1:M